Here are a few things to de-mystify the credit industry as we know it.

 Now that you are looking at your credit report, you may have discovered that getting a merchant account might take a bit of work.
 You will have to work through the cobwebs to discover how to get a bad credit merchant account.

 Things you can do

 As you begin the application process for your merchant account, discover what you need to do to clean up your credit.
 Read your credit report and work through all the issues and begin to make payment arrangements for the accounts that need attention.

-Do not over extend yourself.
+Do not over-extend yourself.
 That will just make things worse.
-Begin with a payment for all of them that makes you feel comfortable.
+Begin with payment for all of them that make you feel comfortable.
 Even ten dollars will start you on the road to success.
-If you over extend what you are doing, it just puts you at odds with other accounts.
+If you overextend what you are doing, it just puts you at odds with other accounts.
 So don’t do it.